-The reintroduction of a CPI+1% rent formula from 2020 potentially allows housing providers greater financial scope.
-But welfare reforms mean that tenants on Housing Benefit/Universal Credit will increasingly be expected to find a proportion of rent from the rest of their household budget.
-The development of the Greater Manchester

-Housing Providers group, combined with devolved powers in areas such as health and social care and city region wide approaches to homelessness prevention and rough sleeping, offers the potential for more strategic and collaborative responses.
+Welfare reforms mean that tenants on Housing Benefit/Universal Credit are increasingly expected to find a proportion of rent from the rest of their household budget.
+The development of the Greater Manchester Housing Providers group, combined with devolved powers in areas such as health and social care and city region wide approaches to homelessness prevention and rough sleeping, offers the potential for more strategic and collaborative responses.
 The consensus about the central importance of social housing within the broader housing system will continue to drive innovation and good practice, including work to overcome the barriers to delivery of new social housing (see Strategic Priority B2).